Zondax/ledger-icp/README.md

 yarn test -t 'test name'
 ```

-This will run just the test maching the name provided
+This will run just the test matching the name provided

 ## How to debug a ledger app?